deannabosschert/web-app-from-scratch-1920/README.md

 - Always fix your .gitignore-contents asap; node_modules or the like won't ever be pushed that way.
 - Styling comes last.
 It's gonna change anyways so most of the time, it's better to fix the technical stuff first.
 - Don't use declarations in the global scope.
+- Start your project with writing down the future function names (pre-actors, basically).
+- Make your own template for your readme
+- Google, google, google.
+99% of the time, it'll get you to the solution of your problem.
+- Set timers for solving problems that aren't super relevant in the current sprint but you do would like to work on; 25 mins tops, otherwise you'll be stuck with this for too long.
 - Make an actor diagram halfway through, it's a great reminder to refactor the code.
 - Explicitly limit the scope of your functions
 - Remember that most problems/features that have to do with the UI, can be fixed with mainly CSS.